All Episodes

 Because you're next.

-And you're sitting there, pumped if some of you say, well, that's good.
+Some of you say, well, that's good.

-I don't smoke, make those filthy people polluting the causing cancer, so they're going to make them pay the taxes.
+I don't smoke, make those filthy people polluting the causing cancer.

 Right.

-Uh rather than just soak everybody at once, you pick a group, an unpopular group.
+Well, when you allow, and this is classic use of the same trick, rather than just soak everybody at once, you pick a group, an unpopular group, at first to make them pay the tax, like smokers.

 Who's going to defend smokers?

-Well, as I've warned you, uh smokers are not going to be allowed to use the product very often and in very many places in the future.
+Well, as I've warned you, smokers are not going to be allowed to use the product very often and in very many places in the future.

-You couple the fact they can't use the product legally in a lot of places with the fact it's going to cost through the roof now, and you're going to have fewer people buying the product, which is going to generate less tax revenue, and guess who's next to pay for it?
+You couple the fact they can't use the product legally in a lot of places with the fact it's going to cost through the roof now and you're going to have fewer people buying the product, which is going to generate less tax revenue.

-You who were laughing and clapping your hands when the smokers, these people deserve medals of honor, these smokers.
+You, who were laughing and clapping your hands when the smokers, these people deserve medals of honor, these smokers.

 They're paying for so much in society now you wouldn't believe it.